-- Submit a Physical Therapist Assisting Application by the designated deadline; - Have completed DMA 010 through DMA 050 and DRE 096 through DRE 098, if indicated by the college placement test, to be eligible for program admission; - Have completed a high school or college/university level chemistry class with a grade of "C" or better; - Have a cumulative GPA of 2.5 or higher.
+- Submit a Physical Therapist Assisting Application by the designated deadline; - Math - High School GPA = 2.8+; within 10 years of enrollment or complete all developmental requisites to be eligible for MAT 110 & BIO 168. - English - High School GPA = 2.8+; within 10 years of enrollment or complete all developmental requisites to be eligible for ENG 111. - Have completed a high school or college/university level chemistry class with a grade of "C" or better; - have a cumulative GPA of 2.5 or higher.
 If you have completed a minimum of 12 semester hours with Craven CC, and have not attended another college/ university since completing those hours, we will use the Craven GPA.
 If you have attended multiple colleges/universities, and have less than 12 semester hours at Craven CC, we will combine all GPAs to determine your current GPA.
 If you have less than 12 semester hours of college work, we will use your high school GPA which must be 2.5 or higher.
-If you completed a GED, and have less than 12 semester hours of college work, you must have scored 2400 or higher; - Take the TEAS (Test of Essential Academic Skills) admission exam; - Complete required observation hours in the discipline.
+If you completed a GED, and have less than 12 semester hours of college work, you must have scored 2400 or higher; - Take the TEAS (Test of Essential Academic Skills) admission exam: - Complete required unpaid observation hours in the discipline.